Agave tequilana

 - Very readable magazine with lots of information on propagation.

 ].
-Prick out the seedlings into individual pots of well-drained soil when they are large enough to handle and grow them on in a sunny position until they are at least 20cm tall.
+Prick out the seedlings into individual pots of well-drained soil when they are large enough to handle and grow them on in a sunny position until they are at least 10cm tall before planting out.

 If you have any useful information about this plant, please leave a comment.
 Comments have to be approved before they are shown here.